ForestAdmin/agent-nodejs/docs/agent-customization/fields/filter.md

-## High-level customization

-## Working at the filter operator level

 You may want to read about the following topics before using those features:

 - [Unlocking filtering, scopes and segments on the GUI](./../../datasources/custom/query-translation/capabilities.md#unlock-filtering-scopes-and-segments-on-gui)